vitaly-t/connection-string/README.md

 ### Virtual Properties

-Type `ConnectionString` supports non-enumerable read-only properties `host`, `hostname`, `port` and `type`, for simpler use when only the first host is needed:
+Type `ConnectionString` supports non-enumerable read-only properties `host`, `hostname`, `port` and `type`, for simpler use when you need only the first host details:

 * `host = hosts?.[0].toString()`
 * `hostname = hosts?.[0].name`